AlexTrebs/shortcut/README.md

 ### 2. <a name="install"></a> Installation <small><sup>[Top ▲](#table-of-contents)</sup></small>

-This project is build with Cargo, pnpm, and SQLx-cli.
+This project is built with Cargo, pnpm, and SQLx-cli.

 If make was installed, these steps can be skipped with:     <sup float="right">[Skip ▼](#build)</sup>